 Step 2: Choose a spot to position your camera

-After you have the stream up and running, you will need to setup and position the camera.
-You may want it facing the main entry point to your home, your backyard, where you store valuables or a point you think might be particularly vulnerable.
-You can also setup an IP camera as a baby monitor.
+After you have the stream up and running, you will need to set up and position the camera.
+You may want it focused on the main entry point to your home, your backyard, the place where you store valuables, or a point you think might be particularly vulnerable.
+You can also set up an IP camera as a baby monitor.

-If you have multiple old phones lying around, you can setup multiple cameras for fairly robust video coverage.
+If you have multiple old phones laying around, you can set up multiple cameras for fairly robust video coverage.

 Step 3: Mount and power your new security camera(s)

 To mount or position the camera, a small smartphone tripod or suction cup car mount can work wonders and help you position the camera in an inconspicuous place.

 To broaden the field of view, consider buying a wide-angle lens for your phone, which can be purchased for between $5 and $20 (under about £13 or AU$28) online.